STILL A LACK OF CONSENSUS

-In 1 Timothy, I propose Paul is striving against a syncretism of sorts that has infiltrated and negatively impacted the Ephesian church.
+In 1 Timothy, I propose Paul is striving against a syncretism of sorts that has infiltrated and negatively impacts the Gospel message.

 I give one example:

-When wealthy, believing women – continue to dress and wear hair styles that fuse genuine faith with the Artemsion cultic practices (this could be any other cultic group in Ephesus) – Paul is right to be concerned that their behavior contributes to an “adulterated Gospel” (heterodidaskalein), sending mixed messages to outsiders that will impedes his goal (God’s goal) of evangelizing the nations.
+When wealthy, believing women – continue to dress and wear hair styles that fuse genuine faith with the Artemsion cultic practices (this could be any other cultic group in Ephesus) – Paul is rightly concerned that their behavior contributes to an “adulterated Gospel” (heterodidaskalein), that sends mixed messages to outsiders and impedes his goal (God’s goal) of evangelizing the nations.

-This is not the only misrepresentations of the Gospel in 1 Timothy, but it easily illustrates the way the Gospel message taught by Paul becomes weakened when some do not fully understand the true Gospel message nor its purpose.
+This is not the only misrepresentation of the Gospel in 1 Timothy, but it easily illustrates the way the Gospel message – taught by Paul – becomes weakened when some do not fully comprehend the true Gospel message nor understand its purpose.